-You may be thinking to yourself: how do people make money on Instagram, exactly?
-How does selling on Instagram differ from other types of ecommerce business?
+You may be asking yourself: How do people make money on Instagram?
+Can I pull it off myself?
+How is selling on Instagram different from other types of ecommerce business?

-In this article, we’ll discuss in-depth tactics that you can implement immediately, so you too can earn money from Instagram.
+In this article, we’ll look at a few tactics you can start using today, so you can join the ranks of successful entrepreneurs who earn money from Instagram.

 Can You Make Money on Instagram?